maticstric/ebukafy/README.md

            -i       Instead of outputting the toc into stdout, it overwrites the tocs in the toc.xhtml and toc.ncx files, in-place.

-           -o       Offset value.
-If your book begins with a preface and you want the actual chapter titles to start in the second entry of the toc, use an offset value of 1.
-Those chapters which are skipped will be given the title 'MISSING TITLE'.

       EXAMPLES
            Note that the 'epub directory' is actually the parent directory of the